vetcoders/CodeScribe/CONTRIBUTING.md

 - **English user-facing text.** UI strings, docs, scripts, and comments must be in English.
 - **Security & privacy.** Do not add secrets, personal paths, or machine-specific data to the repo.
 Shared configuration lives in `.env.example` and `settings_store.py`.
-- **Stay on macOS.** VistaScribe targets Apple Silicon macOS.
+- **Stay on macOS.** CodeScribe targets Apple Silicon macOS.
 The tooling (MLX, pyobjc, permissions prompts) assumes that platform.

 ## Environment Setup